ggpwnkthx/wonderwall/README.md

    * 192.168.195.*
    * 192.168.196.*

 Do not worry about adding any other routes.
-WondwerWall configured Free Range Routing (FFR) in OPNsense and will dynamically configure routing paths to each site over the Zerotier network.
+WondwerWall will automatically configure Free Range Routing (FFR) in OPNsense and will dynamically configure routing paths to each site over the Zerotier network.